 While the references are being taken up you will be invited to attend a short course called Focus on Fostering.
 This course offers you an opportunity to learn more about fostering.

 The courses are run locally and are offered at weekends and during the week.
-The course comprises a total of two sessions and each applicant will need to attend.
-The course contributes towards your assessment.
+The course comprises a total of two sessions and each potential foster carer will need to attend.
+The course contributes to your assessment.

 A social worker will make arrangements to begin your assessment.